dbranley/kfan-project/README.md

     docker run --env-file docker-variables.env -d --name kfan1 -p 80:80 kfan-proj1

+To create and start a container pulled from Docker Hub with an environment varialb file, use the following command from the root project directory:

+    docker run --env-file docker-variables.env -d --name kfanrepo1 -p 80:80 dgbranley/kfanrepo:main

 Alembic:
 Had problems getting alembic properly installed with pip.
 When I ran 'pip install -r requirements.txt' from command line after activating venv, it did not work right.
 Install seemed to go fine, but when I ran 'alembic --version' from